-This discussion is intended to present a broad view of South Central Human Resource Agency's financial position and activities for the fiscal year ended June 30, 2011.
-The information in this letter is provided to comply with GASB No. 34 Basic Financial Statements and Management's Discussion and Analysis for State and Local Governments.
+This discussion is intended to present a broad view of South Central Human Resource Agency's financial position and activities for the fiscal year ended June 30, 2012.
+This information is provided to comply with GASB No. 34 Basic Financial Statements and Management's Discussion and Analysis for State and Local Governments.
 The discussion and analysis included in this document contain information regarding social services provided by South Central Human Resource Agency.